dwikygilang/dwikygilang/README.md

 ## 🎶 Culture + Vibes
-> *"Hidup boleh serius, tapi hidup harus tetap chill."* ✨
+> *"when somebody tells you, thats not a question."* ✨
-- ☕ Kopi + Koding = Perfect Combo
+- ☕ Coffe + Sleep = Perfect Combo
 - 🎧 Lo-fi & Indie vibes
-- 🎬 Storytelling lewat Game & Mimpi
+- 🎬 ? idk